solygambas/react-projects/README.md

 - implementing multi-tier navigation.
 - using memory history and syncing history objects.
 - creating the Auth app, adding signin and signup forms.
+- integrating Auth into the Container.
+- adding a loading bar and lazily loading subapps.
+- communicating Auth changes.
+- allowing signout.
+- setting up a Vue dashboard.
+- protecting access to the dashboard.

 Based on [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/) by Stephen Grider (2021).